 Walmart’s operating margin history is really interesting: from the late 1990’s through the January ’16 quarter, Walmart US was putting up an operating margin between 6% – 8% pretty routinely.
 Since that fateful January ’16 quarter, Walmart could only print a +6% operating margin once after that, and that was in the middle of Covid, and that specifically was the July ’21 quarter (+6.2%) and then the subsequent 12 quarters or 3 years have all been 4% – 5% operating margin quarters for Walmart US.

-These new businesses for Walmart may take a while to scale enough to impact a retail juggernaut that is on track to generate $700 billion in sales in calendar ’25.
+These new businesses for Walmart may take a while to scale enough to impact a retail juggernaut that is on track to generate $700 billion in sales in calendar ’25, but the result should be a gradually-expanding operating margin.

 The new revenue streams are great, but the operating margin is the story, and it’s not going to be a linear progression.